vinh123456789/EzHomeLab/docs/exiftool.md

 ```sh
 exiftool -ext jpeg -if '$OffsetTimeOriginal eq "+07:00"' . -filename
 ```
-- The `-ext` option make exiftool process `jpeg` file only
+- The `-ext` option makes exiftool process `jpeg` files only
-- The `-if` option then check the current folder `.` if there is any file have `OffsetTimeOriginal` value equal to `+07:00`.
+- The `-if` option then checks the current folder `.` if there is any file with `OffsetTimeOriginal` value equal to `+07:00`.
 - The `-filename` will return the file name of the matched files.

-You can then extends it with:
+You can then extend it with:
 ```sh
 exiftool -ext jpeg -if '$OffsetTimeOriginal eq "+07:00"' . -OffsetTime*="+08:00" -v
 ```
-- All the tag name start with `OffsetTime` of the matched file will then be updated `+08:00`.
+- All the tag names starting with `OffsetTime` of the matched files will then be updated to `+08:00`.
 - The `-v` option will let you know which file was processed.
-- It also create backup for each of the modified file.
+- It also creates a backup for each of the modified files.

-To remove the backup file, use:
+To remove the backup files, use:
 ```sh
 rm *.jpeg_original
 ```

 ---

-To rename files based on it exif data, you can try the following command:
+To rename files based on their exif data, you can try the following command:
 ```sh
 exiftool '-FileName<CreateDate' -d %Y%m%d_%H%M%S%%+c.%%e .
 ```
 - `CreateDate` is the tag you want to base on.
 - `%Y%m%d_%H%M%S` will write your file name based on date and time with a specific format, e.g: {{ date.getUTCFullYear() + ("0" + (date.getMonth() + 1)).slice(-2) + ("0" + date.getDate()).slice(-2) + '_' + ("0" + date.getHours()).slice(-2) + ("0" + date.getMinutes()).slice(-2) + ("0" + date.getSeconds()).slice(-2) }}.
-- `%%` is using to escape character `%` in date format string, so `%+c` will add a copy number with leading '_' if the file name already exists.
+- `%%` is used to escape the character `%` in the date format string, so `%+c` will add a copy number with a leading '_' if the file name already exists.
 - `.%e` is the file extension.